petrotta/mercurio/README.md

+# The Big Idea

-A SysMLv2 command line interpreter that implements the OMG emerging reusable asset specfication, designed for SysML CI/CD development.
+A SysMLv2 command line interpreter designed for SysML CI/CD development, enabling software-like workflows for model development.
+This includes features like model validation, test case execution, and deployment tasks (e.g. Markdown generation).

+* [Simple one-click installation](https://github.com/petrotta/mercurio/releases/download/latest/mercurio.exe) with platform native executables (Windows, Mac (tbd), Linux (tbd))
+* No configuration required.
+Installs with default sysml libraries.
+* Modular, allowing plugins for additional features

+After installation, try from the command line (it will add to path automatically):

+> mercurio version

-The major features:
+# The major features:
+* Create a SysML project with: `mercurio create -dir newProject123`
-* Inspection of SysML libraries with commands like `mercurio.exe inspect -dir sysml_folder`
+* Inspection of SysML models with commands like `mercurio inspect -dir newProject123`
-* Creation of a SysML library with `mercurio.exe create my_new_module`
-* Ability to use modular packages -- SysML that includes a package description and dependencies:
+* Ability to use modular packages -- SysML that includes a package description (package.xml) and dependencies:
 ~~~
       <package>
         <org>Example Org</org>